What Type of Business Do You Have?

 2. Explore your options based on your financial qualifications

 Each lender has a specific set of requirements that you’ll have to fulfill in order to be eligible for their product.
-Most lenders base their approval on three major factors: personal credit score; yearly revenue; age of the business.
+Most lenders base their approval on three major factors: personal credit score; yearly revenue; the age of the business.

 Before starting the application process, take a look at the requirements for each type of loan you’re considering in order to figure out which lenders will give you the highest chances of approval.

 3. Make a decision

 Once you have figured out which forms of financing you’re likely to be eligible for, it’s time to make a decision.
-You can determine which products you want to apply for by considering the eligibility requirements, overall cost of the loan and the transparency and reputation of the lender.
+You can determine which products you want to apply for by considering the eligibility requirements, the overall cost of the loan, and the transparency and reputation of the lender.

 Improve Your Chances of Obtaining a Bad Credit Business Loan